arackaf/mongo-graphql-starter/README.md

 will, uselessly, force every query run on every type to add a title match of "Book 1".

+A more useful example, coming soon, would be middleware that takes the `userId` value from the Express request object, representing the logged-on user, and adds it to all queries so they only return results belonging to the current user.

 ---

 From the middleware shown above, `deconstructedQuery` is the entire packet of Mongo query items that were calculated from the args passed to your resolver.
 This object contains: